 Where to Eat

-• Il Normanno — cozy trattoria in the lanes near the cathedral, excellent for lunch after the morning sightseeing.
+• Il Normanno, cozy trattoria in the lanes near the cathedral, excellent for lunch.
 Solid Sicilian classics, good house wine.

-• Cefalù Seafood Market — the morning market near the old harbor where the local catch is sold fresh.
-Many stalls cook to order — the most authentic and inexpensive eating in town.
+• Cefalù Seafood Market, the morning market near the old harbor where the local catch is sold fresh.
+Many stalls cook to order, the most authentic eating in town.

 Insider Tips

-• Hike La Rocca early morning — the 45-minute path to the summit (278 meters) through ancient fortifications offers extraordinary views over Cefalù's rooftops, the cathedral, the beach, and the Tyrrhenian.
-Go before 9am to beat the heat and the crowds.
+• Hike La Rocca early morning, the 45-minute path to the summit through ancient fortifications offers extraordinary views over Cefalù's rooftops, the cathedral, the beach, and the Tyrrhenian.
+Go before 9am to beat the heat.

-• Visit the cathedral at opening — the Duomo di Cefalù's Byzantine mosaics (particularly the Christ Pantocrator in the apse) are most beautifully lit in the morning.
-Arrive at opening time (9am) before tour groups arrive.
+• Visit the cathedral at opening, the Duomo di Cefalù's Byzantine mosaics (particularly the Christ Pantocrator in the apse) are most beautifully lit in the morning.
+Arrive at 9am before tour groups.

-• Explore the medieval lanes before noon — Cefalù's old town is at its most photogenic in early morning when the lanes are quiet.
+• Explore the medieval lanes before noon, Cefalù's old town is at its most photogenic in early morning.
 The medieval washhouses (Lavatoio Medievale) fed by a natural spring are a hidden gem most visitors walk past.

 Day Trips From Cefalù Palermo (1 hr by train) Madonie Mountains (45 min) Castelbuono medieval town (40 min)